mugiluri/pic_lcd_c/ReadMe.txt

 >> Do the same thing in proteus

 NOTE:
-The .Hex file is just for proving that the code works Draw that circuit in the picture on proteus software After loading the Hex file on the microprocessor, run the simulation.
+1.The .Hex file is just for proving that the code works 2.Draw that circuit in the picture on proteus software 3.After loading the Hex file on the microprocessor, run the simulation.
-The only file you can edit is lcnMain.c and may be the configurations to suite your microprocessor
+4.The only file you can edit is lcnMain.c and may be the configurations to suite your microprocessor if not (pic18f4550)

 A video will be availled shortly for that purpose